 An extensive network of ligaments surrounding the joint capsule helps the elbow joint maintain its stability and resist mechanical stresses.
 The radial and ulnar collateral ligaments connect and maintain the position of the radius and ulna relative to the epicondyles of the humerus.
 The annular ligament of the elbow extends from the ulna around the head of the radius to hold the bones of the lower arm together.
 These ligaments allow for movement and stretching of the elbow while resisting dislocation of the bones.

 Being a hinge joint, the only movements allowed by the elbow are flexion and extension of the joint and rotation of the radius.
 The range of motion of the elbow is limited by the olecranon of the ulna, so that the elbow can only extend to around 180 degrees.
 Flexion of the elbow is limited only by the compression soft tissues surrounding the joint.

 Because so many muscles originate or insert near the elbow, it is a common site for injury.
-One common injury is lateral epicondylitis or tennis elbow, which means inflammation surrounding the lateral epicondyle of the humerus.
+One common injury is lateral epicondylitis, also known as tennis elbow, which is an inflammation surrounding the lateral epicondyle of the humerus.
 Six muscles that control backward movement (extension) of the hand and fingers originate on the lateral epicondyle.
-Repeated strenuous striking while the muscles are contracted and against force such as that occurring with the backhand stroke in tennis causes strain on the tendinous muscle attachments and can produce pain around the epicondyle.
+Repeated strenuous striking while the muscles are contracted and against force — such as that occurring with the backhand stroke in tennis — causes strain on the tendinous muscle attachments and can produce pain around the epicondyle.
 Rest for these muscles will usually bring about recovery.